-If you live in the United States of America, then when you were born your name was recorded by the Social Security Administration.
+If you were born in the United States of America, then when you were born your name was recorded by the Social Security Administration.
 Since 1880, the Social Security Administration has been keeping track of how popular names are and every year they publish those results.
 There are many places where you can find that information, but if you want to go straight to the source, it can be found here.

 There is a lot of information that you can get on that site including up to the 1,000 most popular names for each year from 1880 up until last year and how a single name’s ranking has changed over the years.